 One way to see the underlying mathematical structure is to lower the Resolution, increase the Threshold and set the Stiffness (see below) a fraction above the Threshold.
 Fig. Underlying structure. is a meta cube with the above mentioned configuration applied as follows: Resolution of 0.410, Threshold of 5.0 and Stiffness a fraction above at 5.01.

 You can clearly see the underlying cubic structure that gives the meta cube its shape.

-Influence Threshold defines how much a meta’s surface 《influences》 other metas.
+Defines how much a meta’s surface “influences” other metas.
 It controls the field level at which the surface is computed.
 The setting is global to a group of Meta objects.
 As the threshold increases, so does the influence that each meta has on each other.

 There are two types of influence: positive or negative.

-While transforming metas (move, scale, etc.), you have four 《modes》 of visualization, located in the Update buttons group of the Metaball panel:
+While transforming metas (move, scale, etc.), you have four “modes” of visualization.

 Fully display the meta during transformations.